jaenfigueroa/User-profiles/README.md

   - sans-serif 400, 500, 600

-## 📖 New concepts I have mastered and applied
+## 📖 New Concepts Mastered and Applied

   - Use of react-router-dom: BrowserRouter, HashRouter, Routes, Route, Navigate, NavLink
   - Hooks: useState, useEffect, useParams, useNavigate